RedWinterDawn/Unifi-Wifi/README.md

 Deploy New Fresh Instance
 ================================
+This is only for production and is not formatted the best.
+Be wary of what follows a little.

 Spin up an AWS instance using the jive-el6-v8 AMI according to the standard devops procedure